 Click/tap on the connected camera or webcam (ex: "Logitech BRIO") you want to change default image settings for. (see screenshot below)

-You can now change or reset the available settings for this camera. (see screenshot below)
+You can now change or reset the available settings for this camera. (see screenshots below)

 You can preview your changes at the top.